Buakiew Sitsongpeenong: Career

 On March 18, 2017 Buakiew faced Nattakiat Phran26 at the Omnoi Stadium as part of the Isuzu Cup.
 He lost the fight by knockout in the fourth round.

 On June 2, 2017 Buakiew faced Aroondej M16 at the Lumpinee Stadium.
 He lost the fight by decision.

 On July 28, 2017 Buakiew faced Julio Lobo for the vacant WPMF World 147 lbs title.
 He won the fight by decision.

 On September 1, 2017 Buakiew faced Fahsura Windy Sport for the vacant Lumpinee Stadium 154 lbs title.
 He won the fight by decision.

 On November 30, 2017 Buakiew faced Sibmuen Sitchefboontham at the Omnoi Stadium.
 He won the fight by decision.

 On February 27, 2017 Buakiew faced Bobo Sacko for the vacant WBC Muaythai World 147 lbs title.
 He won the fight by technical knockout with a body kick in the fourth round.

-On April 1, 2018 Buakiew took part in the a Real Hero 8-man one night tournament.
-In quarter finals he defeated Pavel Grishanovich by decision before losing to Bobirjon Tagaev by decision in the semi finals.
+On April 1, 2018 Buakiew took part in the Real Hero 8-man one night tournament.
+In quarter finals he defeated Pavel Grishanovich by decision before losing to Bobirjon Tagaev by decision in the semi-finals.

 On September 19, 2018 Buakiew faced Sibmuen Sitchefboontham at Rajadamnern Stadium.
 He won the fight by knockout with knees to the body in round 4.